Moving from History to Legend Through Dumas’ The Count of Monte Cristo

 I mount the craggy steps hopefully and enter eagerly, only to be confronted by a squat building of yellow stone, square in its shape and with short, stubby towers at each corner.
 The fortress itself is small centerpiece on the craggy island surrounding it, the ground around it pebbly and barren.

 When I walk into the edifice itself, the first thing I chance upon is the gift shop, packed full of Dumas novels in a variety of languages, biographies of the author, musketeer figurines, and quills and ink, and again I’m confronted with Dumas’ uncanny ability to bring his creations to life in such a way that the lines between fiction and reality, history and story, legend and truth, are blurred.
 In his heyday – the heyday of the French Romantic novel, published in the newspapers – his fiction was enormously popular, the equivalent of the bestsellers today.
-Much like Arthur Conan Doyle, who, decades later, would be unable to escape the onslaught of letters addressed to “Sherlock Holmes,” Dumas too was inundated with enthusiasm for characters he’d invented, with readers travelling to the places where his characters had “lived” and adventured, mindless of the difference between fictional people and real ones.
+Much like Arthur Conan Doyle, who, decades later, would be unable to escape the onslaught of letters addressed to “Sherlock Holmes,” Dumas too was inundated with enthusiasm for characters he’d invented, with readers traveling to the places where his characters had “lived” and adventured, mindless of the difference between fictional people and real ones.

-The first time Dumas visited the Chateau d’if, he was a tourist as much as I, but rather than paying homage to a literary monument, he was visiting a historical one.
+The first time Dumas visited the Chateau d’If, he was a tourist as much as I, but rather than paying homage to a literary monument, he was visiting a historical one.
 Originally built in the 16th century by King Francis I to defend France from the sea, it had once been a military stronghold, then a prison.
 Set on an island off the coast of southern France, it was ideal for holding political prisoners from the various revolutions France experienced in the 19th century.
 During Dumas’ first visit, in fact, its claim to fame was that it had once housed Mirabeau, a writer, orator, and statesman from the time of the French Revolution.

 But when Dumas returned, several decades later, after he’d become a famous novelist, all he saw here was the traces of this novel.
 This second time, he went incognito, such that the concierge told him the story of his own protagonist.
 Dumas admits that absolutely nothing was missing from the tale of Dantes’ escape as recounted by the unknowing man.
 When he left, Dumas presented the concierge with a certificate stating that his summary conformed perfectly to the novel itself.